 Large-capacity magazines, which can fire as many as 100 rounds at once, pose a vastly "increased danger" because they substantially boost the lethality of the firearms using them.
-The evidence presented in the Summary of Argument and in Section I.B shows that LCMs are catastrophic when employed in a confined area packed with people, because the best, or only, opportunity to stop such shooters is when they reload.
+The evidence presented above shows that LCMs are catastrophic when employed in a confined area packed with people, because the best, or only, opportunity to stop such shooters is when they reload.
 Moreover, a recent study (discussed supra at pp. 8-9) shows that major mass shootings have increased in frequency, and more lives are being lost-the latter trend attributable to the use of LCMs.
 Such magazines are also being used more in day-to-day crimes on city streets.
 In whatever context in which they are used, LCMs are more lethal; they "increase [criminals'] odds of a kill."